Lecture 2: Surface Area to Volume (SA:V) Ratio

 By the end of this lecture, you will be able to:

-So, when we talk about the surface area to volume ratio, we talk about the flat external surface—the skin, the total volume of skin around a human body, or the two sides of a leaf, which is typically measured in area, in square centimetres.
-The ratio of that quantity to the volume of something, which is the internal bulk of an organism—everything below your skin, or your meat, bones, and organs, or within, say, the leaf, where you might have one, two, or three layers of cells.
+So, when we talk about the surface area to volume ratio, we talk about the flat external surface—the skin, the total area of skin around a human body, or the two sides of a leaf, which is typically measured in square centimetres.
+The ratio of that quantity to the volume of something, which is the internal bulk of an organism—everything below your skin, or your meat, bones, and organs, or within, say, the leaf, where there might be one, two, or three layers of cells – this is the volume, measured in cubic centimeters 9or similar).
 So the ratio of these things—the surface area measured in square centimetres to the volume in cubic centimetres—is what’s commonly called the surface area to volume ratio.

-Plants in their day-to-day lives require various things that they need to do.
+Plants in their day-to-day lives require various things.
 They need to capture photons—they need to harvest light, in other words—so leaves provide a convenient two-dimensional flat surface, of which we can calculate the size, which translates directly to one of the units in the quantum measurement of light intensity, so metres squared.
 So the surface area of a leaf relates directly to the amount of area available for photon capture.
 It’s quite easy to derive the total amount of photons falling onto a leaf surface if you know the total area in square centimetres of that leaf.

 Plants must also acquire water and take up nutrients together with that water, and they must distribute all of these materials from the roots via the stems to the leaves.
 When they photosynthesise, one of the byproducts is oxygen.
 The oxygen must be released back into the atmosphere, and that’s happening via the leaves again.
 So, the more surface area there is, the greater the area available for oxygen exchange.
 Similarly, the same holds true for carbon dioxide—the greater the surface area available within the leaf, the greater the amount of area exposed to the atmosphere by which carbon dioxide can be released back, or taken up from the atmosphere, into the leaves.
 There are various different metabolic wastes that need to be disposed of, which typically happens in the roots and so on.